Blog Home

 Pros:

-• Feature-rich.
-Compared to SMS, RCS messaging supports many features like longer messages, read receipts, and multimedia files.
+• Feature-rich: Compared to SMS, RCS messaging supports many features like longer messages, read receipts, and typing indicators.

 • Improved analytics.
 With RCS chat features like read receipts, you can better track engagement rates.